pagaslav/hot-oven/README.md

 - [W3C HTML Validator](https://validator.w3.org/) - to test HTML code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator) - to test the CSS code.
 - [Notion](https://www.notion.so/) was used for online drafting of the README file.
 The content was then exported and integrated into the project for completion.
+- [YouTube] (https://www.youtube.com/)- for hosting and publishing edited videos in English.
+The videos are available on the author's account.

 ## Testing